Japan's ANA keeps Boeing 787 in June schedule for now

-TOKYO Japan's All Nippon Airways Co Ltd (9202.T) (ANA) said on Friday it had not decided whether to cancel flights using Boeing's (BA.N) 787 flights in the month of June, citing progress in getting the troubled jet back in the air.
+TOKYO, March 29 Japan's All Nippon Airways Co Ltd (ANA) said on Friday it had not decided whether to cancel flights using Boeing's 787 flights in the month of June, citing progress in getting the troubled jet back in the air.

 ANA said it would take reservations for flights using the 787 for June, but may decide to shift passengers to other models at a later date.